 As an example of the = operator, we can add to the graphics utility that we touched on in Task 4-2.
-Recall that we were given a filename ending in .pcx (the original graphics file), and we needed to contruct a filename that was the same but ended in .gif (the output file).
-It would be nice to be able to convert several other types of formats to GIF files so that we could use them on a Web page.
-Some common types we might want to convert besides PCX include XPM (X PixMap), TGA (Targa), TIFF (Tagged Image File Format), and JPEG (Joint Photographics Expert Group).
+Recall that we were given a filename ending in .pcx (the original graphics file), and we needed to construct a filename that was the same but ended in .jpg (the output file).
+It would be nice to be able to convert several other types of formats to JPEG files so that we could use them on a web page.
+Some common types we might want to convert besides PCX include XPM (X PixMap), TGA (Targa), TIFF (Tagged Image File Format), and GIF.

 We won't attempt to perform the actual manipulations needed to convert one graphics format to another ourselves.
-Instead we'll use some tools that are freely available on the Internet, conversion utilities from the NetPBM archive and from the Independent JPEG Group.\
+Instead we'll use some tools that are freely available on the Internet, graphics conversion utilities from the NetPBM archive.

 Don't worry about the details of how these utilities work; all we want to do is create a shell frontend that processes the filenames and calls the correct conversion utilities.
 At this point it is sufficient to know that each conversion utility takes a filename as an argument and sends the results of the conversion to standard output.
-To reduce the number of conversion programs necessary to convert between the thirty or so different graphics formats it supports, NetPBM has its own format: a Portable Anymap file, also called a PNM, with extensions format has a utility to convert to and from this "central" PNM format.
+To reduce the number of conversion programs necessary to convert between the 30 or so different graphics formats it supports, NetPBM has its own set of internal formats.
+These are called Portable Anymap files (also called PNMs) with extensions .ppm (Portable Pix Map) for color images, .pgm (Portable Gray Map) for grayscale images, and .pbm (Portable Bit Map) for black and white images.
+Each graphics format has a utility to convert to and from this "central" PNM format.

-The frontend script we are developing should first choose the correct conversion utility based on the filename extension, and then convert the resulting PNM file into a GIF:
+The frontend script we are developing should first choose the correct conversion utility based on the filename extension, and then convert the resulting PNM file into a JPEG: